Modern missions and work overseas are complicated, deeply challenging and full of struggles.

 These are the minor troubles we experience.

 Although, at 9pm, after a long day of other such minor discomforts, they all pile up to one BIG issue.
 They can seem more annoying than they really are.
 Which means it is time to sleep.
 Time to hibernate in our air conditioned room, a treat that only lasts just 8 or 9 short hours.

 I washed my feet and finished our end of day routine and I reflected upon our last few days.

 We’d had joys and sorrows.

-But at the end of the day, the sorrows always seem to overpower the good.
+But at the end of the day, the sorrows sometimes seem to overpower the good.

 The struggles and weight of life here.